 However, I recently had a change of heart when I successfully made baby backs at home with the easiest recipe ever!
 I will never, ever, stop going to Sherwood’s for wings and ribs, but now I also have the option to make them at home for our very own rib night, and even better, for barbecues with friends and family!

 Baby Backs have a lot of weight from all the bones for just a bit of meat.
 So I typically wait to catch them on sale before I plan BBQ rib night.

-When serving 2-4 people, I usually serve Mac & Cheese as the side dish.
+When serving 2-4 people, I usually serve up my favorite Mac & Cheese as the side dish.
 (Who can resist ribs with mac & cheese?
 Not this girl!)
-When serving to a larger crowd such as an afternoon barbecue, I usually opt for a cold or room temp side dish such as Potato Salad with Summer Herbs and Vinaigrette.
+When serving to a larger crowd such as an afternoon barbecue, I usually opt for a cold or room temp side dish such as Potato Salad with Summer Herbs and Vinaigrette

 *If serving ribs as the primary main course, I estimate 8-10 ribs per person.

 *If serving to a crowd, I make the ribs one day in advance.
 Right before serving, I slice the ribs into individual ribs, (sometimes in sets of two) and baste with bbq sauce.
 I heat them up on a parchment lined baking sheet and when heated through, I pile high on a serving plater and serve with extra sauce on the side.
 This makes it not only easy to serve, but easy for people to eat.
 Always a hit!

 These oven baked BBQ ribs will having coming back for seconds

 - Baby Back Ribs

 - BBQ Sauce (I recommend Sweet Baby Ray's original BBQ Sauce)

 Flip the ribs upside down and check to see if the membrane is still in tact.
 If so, slide a knife under the back membrane until you can rip it back.
 With a paper towel, grab it and pull.
 It should come right off.